csning1998/iac-kubeadm-deployment/README.md

    For users setting up an (HA) Cluster, the number of elements in `kubeadm_cluster_config.nodes.masters` and `kubeadm_cluster_config.nodes.workers` determines the number of nodes generated.
 Ensure the quantity of nodes in `kubeadm_cluster_config.nodes.masters` is an odd number to prevent the etcd Split-Brain risk in Kubernetes.
 Meanwhile, `kubeadm_cluster_config.nodes.workers` can be configured based on the number of IPs.
 The IPs provided by the user must correspond to the host-only network segment.

-2. The variable file for the Registry in `terraform/layers/30-registry-provision/terraform.tfvars` is relatively simple and can be created using the following command:
+2. The variable file for the (HA) Harbor in `terraform/layers/10-provision-harbor/terraform.tfvars` can be created using the following command:

    ```bash
    cat << EOF > terraform/layers/10-provision-harbor/terraform.tfvars